The Proving Duel

 He looked at the Commander, his expression neutral.
 "Sword and shield.
 Full armor."

 "Then meet at the dueling rings.
 Lowguard Rox, go gather the weapons.
-Lowguard Silnor, get Corporal Kitt, she'll officiate."
+Lowguard Silnor, get Corporal Kitt, she'll officiate this week."

 "What about me?"
 Pan asked.